-While eCommerce is an incredibly smart option for pet retailers, it’s best for businesses with physical locations to keep their brick and mortar operation strong.
+While eCommerce is an incredibly smart option for pet retailers, it’s best for businesses with physical locations to keep their brick-and-mortar operations strong.
 A growing trend among pet retailers is cultivating a community atmosphere in their stores.
 Personalizing the pet shopping experience is a huge draw for customers looking for a new pet.

 When someone is looking for a pet, they’ll need supplies and food continuously.
 Retailers want to provide their customers with a valuable, welcoming, social shopping experience.
-When retailers offer this kind of experience, customers are not only more prone to buy a pet from them, but they have a higher likelihood of being a repeat shopper, purchasing food, supplies, medicines, etc, when those needs arise.
+When retailers offer this kind of experience, customers are not only more prone to buy a pet from them, but they have a higher likelihood of being repeat shoppers, purchasing food, supplies, medicines, etc when those needs arise.

 4. Product Diversification